mohdnadeemece/Registration-Testcases/README.md

-# Registration-Testcases
+# Registration-Test cases
-This for automation testing testcases
+This is for automation testing test cases.
+This is for the Registration scenario.